Morse complexes and multiplicative structures: Orientations

 where each coordinate $x_i, y_i$ or $z_i$ denotes a point in $M$.
 Any point $a'$ in $I(v,T')$ reads

 where the new coordinates $(s',t')$ are those of $G_{e'}$, source and target.
 Similarly, any point $a''$ in $I(v,T'')$ reads:

 where the coordinates $(s'',t'')$ are those of $G_{e'}$, source and target.
-When comparing formulas (\ref{I(v,T')-coord}) and (\ref{I(v,T'')-coord}) along $I(v,T)$, we have $s''=t',\ t''=s'$.
+When comparing formulas (\ref{I(v,T')-coord}) and (\ref{I(v,T'')-coord}) at a point of $I(v,T)$, we get $s''=t',\ t''=s'$.
 This corresponds to reversing the time of the flow of $X_{e'}=X_{e''}$.
 Then, the time is the only variable whose orientation is changed.
-This is the reason for the change of orientation of $I(T)$ as boundary of $I(T')$ or $I(T'')$.
+This is the reason why the orientation of $I(T)$ changes depending on $I(T)$ is seen as a boundary of $I(T')$ or $I(T'')$.
 The change of the place of the couple (source, target) has no effect on the orientation since it is an equidimensional couple. \bull